 4. Geographical focus

-The UN standard is a global standard, but the risk allocation for PPPs in developing countries is different to that in developed countries.
+The UN standard is a global standard, but the project risk allocation between the public and private sector for PPPs in developing countries is different to that in developed countries.
 Due to that the focus on applicability will be on developing countries and economies in transition.
 The Team Leader may identify regional leaders/focal points to ensure a widespread coverage.

 5. Project Team membership and required functional expertise

 Membership is open to experts with broad knowledge in the area of renewable energy PPPs and projects, especially in low and middle income countries.
 The Team may also require expertise from established PPP markets.
+English is the working language of the Project Team.

 6. Project Leader